 1. The applicant should have a legal status.

 2. The applicant should have a study permit (if applicable)

-Tourists wanting to pursue a short-term course of study for six months or less do not require a study visa or a study permit.
+Tourists wanting to pursue a short-term course of study for six months or less do not require a study visa or permit.
 They can complete the course on their visitor visa before its expiration.
 However, no visa extensions will be granted for completing a short-term program.

 Why a “Visitor Visa” can’t be changed to “Study Visa” from within Canada?

 Many tourists enter Canada using a “Visitor Visa” with an intent to study.
-A misconception is that they can simply file a change to update their “Visitor” status to “Student” status from within the country’s premises once they get accepted into a DLI institute.
+A misconception is that they can simply file a change to update their “Visitor” status to “Student” status from within the country’s premises once they get accepted into a institute.
 This mindset is quite common among foreign nationals and is referred to as “preconceived intent” – this might result in denial of your study permit.

 Moreover, the officials at CPC find it difficult to perform background checks on foreign visitors from within Canada.
 This may delay the processing of your study permit, which will ultimately delay your visa.

 Hence, to avoid the intent conflict and background check failures, it is advisable for visitors to apply for the study permit and S-1 visa before entering Canada, and, from their home country.

 How to apply for a Study Permit as a Visitor in Canada in 2023?